maplibre/maplibre.github.io/content/about/duje/_index.md

 - Assure MapLibre's fundraising and a healthy Sponsorship Program to keep MapLibre on the map
-- Listen to and discuss with the vivid community which corner to turn next
+- Listen to and discuss with the vibrant community which corner to turn next
 - Make MapLibre seen and accessible to everyone

 Here's to sidewalk talks where everyone feels comfortable in the MapLibre world.